Dr Xin Liu

 - indicators of general health and well-being including leg strength and health-related quality of life (SF36)

-- indicators of behavioral change including physical activity.
+- indicators of behavioural change including physical activity.

 2. To determine the effects of a six-month 'instructor-led' group Tai Chi intervention program on the variables listed above, relative to the medical 'usual care' control group.